-I have joined STEPS Theatre with the premier of the English translation of their original play 'ASK JOSEPH' by Slava Stepnov and Roman Freud, translated from Russian by Asya Stepnova.
+I joined STEPS Theatre with the premier of the English translation of their original play 'ASK JOSEPH' by Slava Stepnov and Roman Freud, translated from Russian by Asya Stepnova.
 It's a unique drama in which a distinct echo of Chekhov’s "Seagull" intertwines with the life and artistic career of the Noble Prize winner Joseph Brodsky.

 I got a reunion with my high school music teacher, mentor in life and hometown hero, Carol Jacobson, who conducts the Eureka Symphony.
 I had the honor of narrating Raymond Briggs', 'THE SNOWMAN' while the symphony played Howard Blake's beautiful musical orchestration for the story, as part of the symphony's holiday concert.